Last Updated on March 18, 2025

 Chondrosternal Joints

+These are the joints formed between the sternum and costal cartilage of the ribs.
 The first chondrosternal joint is a primary cartilaginous joint.
 It does not permit any movement.
 This helps in the stability of the shoulder girdle and of the upper limb.

-The 2nd to 7th costal cartilages articulate with the sternum by synovial joints.
+The 2nd to 7th costal cartilages articulate with the sternum by these synovial joints.
 Each joint has a single cavity except in the second joint where the cavity is divided into two parts.
 The joints of the thorax are held together by the capsular and radiate ligaments.

 Interchondral Joints

-Muscles of Thorax
+Muscles of Thoracic Cage

 All these muscles function to change the volume of the thoracic cavity during respiration.